Managing absence from work due to ill-health

 Employees with these types of contract must follow the guidelines in this document including the sections headed 'Procedure for notifying absences due to ill-health/injury' which details about notifying the line manager that sick leave is being taken and the requirement to provide a Fit Note for any periods of sickness longer than 7 calendar days i.e. 8 days or longer.

-Once a line manager and/or Faculty/Directorate Administrator has been informed of the sick leave they are required to inform the HR Employee Services Team of the hours that had been offered and accepted but are now being taken as sick leave so that HR can liaise with Payroll to ensure appropriate sick pay is paid should the employee meet the criteria for payment.
+Once a line manager and/or Faculty/Directorate Administrator has been informed of the sick leave they are required to inform the People Directorate Operations team of the hours that had been offered and accepted but are now being taken as sick leave so that the People Directorate can liaise with Payroll to ensure appropriate sick pay is paid should the employee meet the criteria for payment.